 You must have heard about dyslexia the disability to read and write properly.
-In many cases, parents identify dyscalculia as dyslexia.
+In many cases, parents get confused between dyscalculia and dyslexia.
 Well, in reality, dyscalculia is a different learning disability that involves mathematical learning hardship.

 Today, we will try to help you diagnose whether your child actually has dyscalculia or not and what you can to help him or her to tackle this situation.

 Dyscalculia is a learning disability that makes it hard or nearly impossible for a person to grasp the fundamentals of mathematics.
 The symptoms vary from person to person, and not everyone will have the same issues.

 You might be thinking that every child faces problems at first while learning mathematical fundamentals.
 Well, it's true that a lot of children find math difficult at first.
 However, they outgrow these issues as time passes.

 On the other hand, this disorder is a lifelong condition.
 It doesnt go away as someone is growing up.

 What are some common and basic identifiers of dyscalculia?

 As we have said, dyscalculia affects each person differently.
 But there are some symptoms that might be considered as strong identifiers

 These are some of the primary symptoms.
 There are a lot of dominant signs that we would discuss later.